emarcey/cicerone/glossary/styles.md

 	* hop: moderate - moderate-high bitterness; low - moderate hop flavor; resiny, herbal, floral, fruity
 	* fermentation: moderate-low - moderate-high fruity esters
 * Commercial Examples: Fuller's Chiswick Bitter, Greene King IPA, Tetley's Original Bitter, Bateman's XB, Brains Bitter, Brakspear Gravity
-* Pairings: wide rang of food; roast chicken or pork; classic with curry
+* Pairings: wide range of food; roast chicken or pork; classic with curry
 * Notes:
-	* Considered to be the national drink of england (Tim Hampson in Oxford Guide to Beer)
+	* Considered to be the national drink of England (Tim Hampson in Oxford Guide to Beer)
 	* Socioeconomic factors that led to decline in IPA also led to increase in popularity of English Pale Ales
 	* Term "bitter" to describe a hoppy pale ale began in mid-1800s
 		* brewers called them pale ales, but